 With this track, we evaluate systems which can generate such correspondences.

-The complex track contains 4 datasets about 4 different domains: Conference, Hydrography, GeoLink and Taxon.
+The complex track contains 5 datasets about 4 different domains: Conference and Populated Conference, Hydrography, GeoLink and Taxon.
 Each of the dataset and the evaluation methods are presented below.

 The participants of the track should output their (complex) correspondences in the EDOAL format.
 This format is supported by the Alignment API.
 The evaluation will be supported by the SEALS platform.
 The participants have to wrap their tool against the SEALS client as described at SEALS evaluation for OAEI 2018.
 For executing the tasks in each dataset the parameters are listed in boxes below (repository, suite-id, version-id).